tendai-codes/Machine-learning/README.md

    Developed multiple regression models using webscraped data to assist HR departments in optimizing salary strategies within the management consulting industry.

 3. **SUV Purchase Prediction (Classification)**
-   Implemented various classification models to predict whether a customer is likely to purchase an SUV based on demographic and financial factors.
+   Implemented various classification models to predict the development of breast cancer in women using information retrieved from tissue biopsy.

 4. **Customer Segmentation for Marketing Strategies (Clustering)**
    Applied K-Means and hierarchical clustering techniques to segment customers based on spending and income, aiding in the development of targeted marketing strategies.